hagerstown/comprehensive-plan/content/02-introduction/03-town-government.md

-# Town Government
+Hagerstown government consists of the Town Council, the Town Manager, the Clerk-Treasurer, the Plan Commission, and the Board of Zoning Appeals.
+The town also has a police department which operates under a town marshal system, as well as a volunteer fire department.

-## Town Council
+Town Council

-The Town Council is the legislative and executive body of the town, composed of five members.
-Each member serves a four year term.
-Elections are staggered so as to prevent an all new council in any given year.
+- Legislative and executive body for the town
+- Composed of five members
+- Four-year terms for members
+  - Staggered elections prevent an all-new council from taking office in any given year

-## Town Manager
+Town Manager
+- Administrative head of town management
+- Holds limited executive powers

-The town manager is the administrative head of town management, and may exercise limited executive powers.
-The Manager is hired by the Town Council and works on a contractual basis to oversee the daily functions of the town.
+- Hired by the Town Council
+- Works on contractual basis to oversee daily functions of the town

-## Clerk-Treasurer
+Clerk-Treasurer
+- Fiscal officer of the town
+- Elected, four-year term

-The Clerk-Treasurer is the fiscal officer of the town.
-It is an elected, four-year term of office.
-Duties include record maintenance, collecting and dispersing monies, maintaining financial records, recording town council proceedings, and issuing licenses.
+- Duties include record maintenance, collecting and dispersing monies, maintaining financial records, recording town council proceedings, issuing licenses

-## Police

-The Hagerstown Police operate under a town marshal system, as defined by Indiana law.
-The Marshal is appointed by the Town Council and reports to the Town Council President.
-There are five full-time police officers on the Hagerstown Police force, all have completed police academy training.
-The police department has two fully marked and equipped patrol vehicles and a “back up” car which can easily be converted for duty.

-## Fire

-Hagerstown’s fire service is provided by a volunteer fire department.
-The fire station is located near downtown and the other public buildings.
-The fire department has <span class="proof">___________</span> equipment, and provides service earning a <span class="proof">_____ISO</span> rating.

-## Plan Commission
+Plan Commission

-The Plan Commission is the planning and zoning advisory board for the town.
-The Plan Commission has seven members.
-Three of the Plan Commission members are from town government, and four are appointed citizen members, no more than two of whom may be from the same political party.
-Citizen members are appointed to four year terms.
-The Plan Commission meets the third Wednesday of each month.
+- Planning and zoning advisory board of the town
+- Composed of seven members
+  - Three members are from town government
+  - Four members are appointed citizens
+  - No more than two citizen members may be from the same political party
+  - Citizen members appointed to four-year terms

-## Board of Zoning Appeals
+Board of Zoning Appeals
+- Five-member board

-The BZA is a five member board who meets to hear requests for appeal or variance from the zoning regulations as well as make other planning related decisions.
-Three of the Board members are citizens appointed by the Town Council President, one of whom must be a member of the Plan Commission.
-One citizen member is appointed by the Town Council, and the other is appointed by the Plan Commission.
-The member appointed by the Plan Commission and one other member must be residents of the unincorporated area under the jurisdiction of Hagerstown zoning law.
+  - Three members appointed by Town Council President, one of whom must be Plan Commission member
+  - One citizen member appointed by Town Council
+  - One member appointed by Plan Commission
+  - The member appointed by Plan Commission plus one other member must be residents of the unincorporated area under jurisdiction of Hagerstown zoning law

-<div class="ph ph-chart">Hagerstown organizational structure</div>
+- Hears requests for appeal or variance from zoning regulations
+- Also makes planning-related decisions

+Hagerstown Police Department
+- Operates under town marshal system, as defined by Indiana law
+- Marshal is appointed by Town Council and reports to Town Council President

+**Land Use and Zoning Code**

+An inventory of current land uses in Hagerstown is useful in making future land use decisions and changes to development ordinances.
+Land uses are typically divided into several categories: residential, commercial and business, industrial, public and quasi-public, farmland, and undeveloped land.

+Residential
+- Currently occupies the most land area in Hagerstown
+- Majority of housing is single-family detached units, developed in neighborhood blocks
+- Limited number of higher-density residences are available

+Commercial
+- Downtown Hagerstown and State Road 38 are primarily devoted to government and commercial uses
+- Commercial uses are focused in the downtown area, along with some segments east of town near State Road 1

+Industrial
+- Occupies most land area following residential uses
+- Three industrial parks are located in Hagerstown

+Community
+- Public land use includes the schools, library, municipal buildings, cemetery, water treatment plant, post office, parks
+- Other community lands include those held by utility companies and churches, as well as the Optimist Club athletic park

+Agricultural
+•	Much of the land in Jefferson Township is considered prime farmland and used for agriculture